zarqman/can_has_validations/README.md

     # use 4 or 6 for ipv4 or ipv6 only

+## IP address validator ##

+Ensures an attribute is generally formatted as a IP or IP block.

+    # allows '1.2.3.4' or '::1'
+    validates :ip, ipaddr: true

+    # allows '1.2.3.0/24' or '2001:db8::/64'
+    validates :cidr, ipaddr: {allow_block: true}

+    # if an ip block, the attribute must be fully contained within an allowed block.
+    # allows '10.0.0.1' and '10.0.0.0/24', but not '10.0.0.0/15'
+    validates :private_ip, ipaddr: {
+      allow_block: true,
+      within: [IPAddr.new('10.0.0.0/16'), '127.0.0.1']
+        # allowed IPs and blocks may be IPAddrs or Strings
+    }

+    # the inverse of :within
+    validates :public_ip6, ipaddr: {without: ['fc00::/7']]}

+    # :within and :without may also be procs or method names
+    validates :ip, ipaddr: {
+      within: :some_method,
+      without: ->(record){ ... }
+    }

 ## Ordering validators ##

 Ensures two attribute values maintain a relative order to one another.
 This is